alyssanewhart/CSCI-331-Career-Lift/README.md

-# CSCI 331 Project - CareerLift MERN
+# CSCI 331 Project - CareerLift

-To fix material ui icons:
-* npm install @mui/icons-material
-* npm install @mui/material
-* npm i @emotion/styled
-* npm i @emotion/react
+CareerLift is social networking platform built, using MERN stack, for students, professors, and alumni to connect, share advice, and post job opportunities.

 [Class presentation](presentation/csci331.pdf)